Images courtesy of NASA.

 A New Discovery!
 The Great Sphinx was Originally a Lioness Named Mehit who Guarded an Ancient Archive

-A new discovery has been made, by Dr. Manu Seyfzadeh, which supports my contention that the Great Sphinx (in its earliest form, prior to the dynastic re-carving of the head) existed on the Giza Plateau before the reign of Kharfe, that it guarded a chamber beneath it, and that it was referred to in writing by the earliest Egyptians.
+A new discovery has been made, by Dr. Manu Seyfzadeh, which supports my contention that the Great Sphinx (in its earliest form, prior to the dynastic re-carving of the head) existed on the Giza Plateau before the reign of Khafre and that it guarded a chamber beneath it.
+We now have evidence that it was referred to in writing by the earliest Egyptians.
 Furthermore, the original form of the Sphinx was that of the lioness Mehit.
-Click here to go directly to the journal Archaeological Discovery, where you can either read about this discovery online or download the article (authored by Manu Seyfzadeh, Robert Bauval, and myself) as a pdf.
+This discovery was first published in the peer reviewed journal Archaeological Discovery.
+However, I've also written about it here on my website.
+Click here (or on the accompanying photo) to stay on this site and read more...

 Ancient Plasma Strike on the Giza Plateau

 During the summer of 2016, while leading a tour of Egypt, two friends and colleagues, Yousef Awyan and Mohamed Ibraham, showed me a feature on the Giza Plateau that they suspected would catch my attention.
 Indeed, it did: a potential ancient lightning strike right in front of the immense Second Pyramid.
 Here is a video (initially posted to YouTube) of a few of us examining the site.
 I wrote an article about this important discovery for the November-December issue of Atlantis Rising, and I plan to discuss it further in forthcoming publications.
 Additionally, the banner image at the top of this page shows this plasma strike in greater detail.